nellore/rail-dbgap/README.md

 It is recommended that you delete the key from your computer with

         rm /path/to/prj_phs710EA_test.ngc
-2. Using a text editor, create a script `copy_key_to_node.sh` with the following contents.
+2. Using a text editor, create a script `copy_files_to_node.sh` with the following contents.

         #!/usr/bin/env bash
         set -ex
         aws s3 cp s3://rail-dbgap-secure/test/prj_phs710EA_test.ngc /mnt/space/DBGAP.ngc
+        aws s3 cp s3://rail-emr/step.sh /mnt/space/step.sh
 Copy the script to S3 as follows.

-        aws s3 cp /path/to/copy_key_to_node.sh s3://rail-dbgap-secure/test/ --profile dbgap --sse
+        aws s3 cp /path/to/copy_files_to_node.sh s3://rail-dbgap-secure/test/ --profile dbgap --sse
-This script will be a bootstrap action that securely transfers the key to each EC2 instance.
+This script will be a bootstrap action that a) securely transfers the key to each EC2 instance and b) copies the mapper script to each instance.
+The mapper script is discussed below.
 3. Download [this list](https://raw.githubusercontent.com/nellore/rail-dbgap/master/manifest.txt) of three SRA run accession numbers from test dbGaP project [SRP041052](http://trace.ncbi.nlm.nih.gov/Traces/sra/?study=SRP041052).
 Copy it to S3 as follows

         aws s3 cp /path/to/manifest.txt s3://rail-dbgap-secure/test/ --profile dbgap --sse